Creativity: A History

 Later in the year leading Church Officers resign from their positions in the World Church of the Creator, forming the first of many small independent groups known as the Church of Creativity.
 Leaderless, the former World Church of the Creator’s formal structure dissolves and many members also go their own way forming their own local churches, social clubs and (White Man’s) Bible Reading Groups.
 One such group is the White Crusaders of the Church/RaHoWa — which will later become the foundation of the Creativity Alliance.
 The various groups adapt Creativity to their own particular needs thereby revolutionizing Creativity from a centralized and heavily structured organization to an open and ever evolving religion that belongs not to a single group or entity, but to the entire White Race.

-34 AC (2007 CE): The White Crusaders become the Creativity Alliance — In January, Reverend Doctor Thomas William Jackley (now of Utah) along with Reverend Cailen Cambeul of South Australia (leader of the White Crusaders and formerly of the World Church of the Creator) begin the Creativity Alliance as an online information resource and focal point for individual Creators and groups throughout the world.
-Reverend Cambeul constructs an online network of websites and a forum.
-Members of the White Crusaders and other remaining Creator groups and individuals now refer to themselves as members of the Creativity Alliance.
+34 AC (2007 CE): The White Crusaders become the Creativity Alliance — In January, Reverend Doctor Thomas William Jackley (now of Utah) along with Reverend Cailen Cambeul of South Australia (leader of the White Crusaders and formerly of the defunct World Church of the Creator) begin the Creativity Alliance as an online information resource and focal point for individual Creators and groups throughout the world.
+Reverend Cambeul constructs an online network of websites and a forum named Creator Forum – as of January 43 AC, reconstituted as Racial Loyalty News.
+Members of the White Crusaders and other remaining Creator groups and individuals from around the globe now refer to themselves as members of the Creativity Alliance.
 Former Church Members from the two previous eras of Creativity return to the banner of Creativity.
 Recruiting new adherents to Creativity continues apace.

 36 AC (2009 CE): On February 21, the Creativity Alliance is officially restructured as an organization with officers representing the many local Churches of Creativity around the globe.
 A reconstituted Guardians of the Faith Committee elect Reverend Cambeul as Pontifex Maximus.
 The Creativity Alliance adopts the name Church of Creativity for all Church Primary Groups, while Creativity Alliance remains as the overall name for the movement.